 Availability Check without RLT

 Replenishment lead time takes for a material to become available, either internally (in-house production) or externally (outside production) (from a vendor).
-The most important factors to consider during an external procurement are purchasing and MRP2 (procurement) views of MMR, which take into account purchasing processing time, planned delivery time, and goods receipt processing time.
-Internal procurement, on the other hand, is based on in-house production time (MRP 2 view) goods receipt processing time, or alternatively RLT time (MRP 3 view).
+The most important factors to consider during an external procurement are purchasing and MRP2 (procurement) views of MMR, which consider purchasing processing time, planned delivery time, and goods receipt processing time.
+Internal procurement, on the other hand, is based on in-house production time (MRP 2 view) goods receipt processing time, or RLT time (MRP 3 view).

-Check out these below tutorial links to learn more about SAP …Happy Learning ..!!
+Check out the tutorial links below to learn more about SAP …Happy Learning ..!!